 How is real property handled in situations when you move from Texas to another state?

-Some hypothetical examples to run through
+Some hypothetical examples of running through

-Commingling is not your friend if you intend to preserve the separate property nature of a gift
+Commingling is not your friend if you intend to preserve the separate property nature of a gift.

 What should you do with funds or stocks purchased with money gifted to you?